-Oneal is concurrently CFO of Flywheel, a venture backed transportation technology company, and a partner at TCW/Craton, a technology-focused private equity arm of TCW, an investment firm majority owned by The Carlyle Group with $180 billion of assets under management.
+Oneal Bhambani is the Chief Financial Officer of Kabbage Inc. Before that, Oneal was concurrently CFO of Flywheel, a venture backed transportation technology company, and a partner at TCW/Craton, a technology-focused private equity arm of TCW, an investment firm majority-owned by The Carlyle Group with $180 billion of assets under management.

 Growing up in San Jose, California, then the heart of Silicon Valley, Bhambani found himself drawn to the tech industry at an early age.
 As an undergraduate, he wrote Charles Schwab & Co.'s very first cloud-based web application, which used Java server-side solutions for a consumer-facing product, and, after graduation, pitched merger and acquisitions strategies to tech companies as an analyst for UBS Investment Bank in San Francisco.
 Later, following a stint in the world of high finance, Bhambani reestablished his link to Silicon Valley in a unique way by combining his technical knowledge and financial acumen to lead international expansion efforts to India for Riverwood Capital, a $2 billion Menlo Park-based technology fund.